 SQL – First steps

-Beginner friendly posts on how to use relational databases, SQL basics, and tips on performing ad hoc analysis and reporting.
+Beginner friendly resources on how to use relational databases, SQL basics, and tips on performing ad hoc analysis and reporting.

 - Learn Basic SQL in 10 Minutes (video 9:35)